domojs/domo/README.md

 html
 ----

-Replace HTML from selected items
+Replace HTML from selected elements

 on
 --